What is an event monitor?

 An event monitor is a portable device used to record your heart’s electrical activity

 when you have symptoms.
 It records the same information as an electrocardiogram (ECG),

-but for longer durations of time.
-Most of these devices can transmit the recorded
+but for a longer time.
+Most of these devices can sent the recorded information directly

-information directly to your healthcare provider.
-This allows him or her to analyze
+to your healthcare provider.
+This lets him or her analyze the electrical activity

-the electrical activity of your heart while you are having symptoms.
+of your heart while you are having symptoms or shortly thereafter.

 Normally, a special group of cells begin the electrical signal to start your heartbeat.

 These cells are in the sinoatrial (SA) node.
 This node is in the right atrium, the

 upper right chamber of the heart.
 The signal quickly travels down the heart’s conducting

 system on the way to the ventricles, the two lower chambers of the heart.
 As it travels,